daniel442li/100-Generative-AI-Coding-Problems/README.md

 This suite is a step towards understanding and harnessing the potential of LLMs in the vast landscape of software engineering, pushing the boundaries of autonomous artificial intelligence in real-world applications.

 ---

-## **2. How to Run the Benchmark**
+## **2. How to Run the Application**

 ### a.
 Setup:
-- Prepare a development environment with the necessary software tools, databases, and frameworks depending on the specific benchmark.
+- Prepare your development environment ensuring you have the necessary software tools installed, including Python and pip (Python's package installer).
-- Ensure an automated testing setup is in place, tailored to the specific benchmark in question.
+- It's advisable to work within a virtual environment to manage dependencies for your project and ensure its requirements are isolated from the global environment.

 ### b.
-Distribution:
-- Present the benchmark problem to the LLM or the candidate.
-- Provide all necessary data, mock systems, or additional resources they might need.
+Creating a Virtual Environment:
+- Open a terminal and navigate to the project directory.
+- Run the following command to create a virtual environment named `venv` (you can name it anything you prefer):
+    ```bash
+    python3 -m venv venv
+    ```
+- This will create a virtual environment in the project directory which will help to keep dependencies required by different projects separate.

 ### c.
-Execution:
-- Allow the LLM or candidate to solve the problem, ensuring they adhere to the requirements and best practices.
-- Once the solution is submitted, run the predefined unit tests or evaluation scripts against the solution.
+Activating the Virtual Environment:
+- To activate the virtual environment, run:
+    ```bash
+    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+    ```
+- Once activated, the virtual environment will isolate your Python environment from the global environment.

 ### d.
-Evaluation:
-- The benchmark has predefined metrics, usually in the form of a percentage score, indicating how close the solution is to the ideal.
-- Collate results and analyze based on the metric criteria.
+Installing Dependencies:
+- With the virtual environment activated, you can now install the project's dependencies using pip.
+Run:
+    ```bash
+    pip install -r requirements.txt
+    ```
+- This will install all the necessary dependencies listed in the `requirements.txt` file.

+### e.
+Running the Application:
+- Now that the dependencies are installed, you can run the application by executing the following command:
+    ```bash
+    python -m main.py
+    ```
 ---

 ## **3. Novelty of the Benchmark**